status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 If the signing key is lost, the validator can no longer propose or attest.

-Over time, the validator's balance will decrease as he or she is punished for not participating in the consensus process.
-When the validator's balance reaches 16 ETH, he or she will be automatically exited from the validator pool.

 However, all is not lost.
 Assuming validators derive their keys using [EIP2334](https://eips.ethereum.org/EIPS/eip-2334) (as per the default onboarding flow) then **validators can always recalculate their signing key from their withdrawal key**.

-The 16 ETH can then be withdrawn, with the withdrawal key, after a delay of around a day.

-Note that this delay can be longer if many others are exiting or being kicked out at the same time.

 ### What happens if I lose my withdrawal key?

 If the withdrawal key is lost, there is no way to obtain access to the funds held by the validator.
 As such, it's a good idea to create your keys from mnemonics which act as another backup.
 This will be the default for validators who join via this site's onboarding process.

+If the validator can no longer propose or attest, their balance will decrease over time as they are punished for not participating in the consensus process.
+When the validator's balance reaches 16 ETH, they will be automatically exited from the validator pool, and 16 ETH will be transfered to their withdrawal address (as long it's specified).

+!!! note
+    After the Capella hard-fork, activated on 12th of April 2023, all exited validators that use `0x01` withdrawal credentials will have their funds automatically withdrawn.
+    Please see our dedicated [guide for withdrawals](./withdrawals.md) for further information.

 ### What happens if my withdrawal key is stolen?